fine-legal/fine-data-analyst-challenge/README.md

 Please provide a google sheet witht he solution and a description what you did and your thoughts while doing it.

 ### Date formatting
-Please imagine you have a column with dates with the following format "Dec/1/23 16:11" and Google Sheet is not recognising it as a date.
+Please imagine you have a column with dates with the following format "Dec/1/23 16:11" and *Google Sheet is not recognising it as a date*.
 Now you should format this to a list of dates with the following format: yyyy-mm-dd
+Don't use the on boarding formatting capabilities of Google Sheets.

 ### Amount formatting
 You have a list of amounts formatted in the following way 'EUR200,000.12'.
 Please reformat the amounts so they can be used to takes sums etc.